Kamar-Folarin/automotive-fault-expert-system/README.md

 # automotive-fault-expert-system
-This an expert system that can be used to diagnose faults in automobiles
+This an expert system that can be used to diagnose faults in automobiles, it also advises you on possible solutions

 ### How to run the system
 - pip install -r requirements.txt